pypr/pysph/docs/source/design/overview.rst

     PySPH will respect the order of the **Equation** and equation **Groups** as provided by the user.
 This flexibility also means it is quite easy to make subtle errors.

+Note that in the first group, we have an additional parameter called ``real=False``.
+This is only relevant for parallel simulations and what it says is that the equations in that group should be applied to all particles (remote and local), non-local particles are not "real".
+By default a ``Group`` has ``real=True``, thus only local particles are operated on.
+However, we wish to apply the Equation of state on all particles.

 Writing the equations
 ^^^^^^^^^^^^^^^^^^^^^^